ermin-cahtarevic/ny-times-article/README.md

 URL to the live version of our project: [NY TIMES ARTICLE](https://rawcdn.githack.com/ermin-cahtarevic/ny-times-article/ef468c367b1ec20e6574648cd27e9afc5927e131/index.html)

-This a form rebuild from a Ny Times article.
+This a rebuild from a Ny Times article.
 The page we use for reference is [NY TIMES](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0)

 ### Built With